Self-adjointness in Quantum Mechanics: a pedagogical path: Introduction

 First quantisation, rigorously speaking, is a nebulous concept (at a more fundamental level position and momentum operators emerge as generators in the Schr\"{o}dinger representation of the Weyl $C^*$-algebra \cite[Chapter 3]{Strocchi-MathQM}): at this point we just refer to it quite pragmatically, as is indeed done in a typical first introduction to quantum mechanics for physicists.
 It provides a physically grounded, operational recipe to construct quantum observables from their classical counterparts (up to non-commutative ordering) in the form of linear functional operators acting in the Hilbert space of states for the considered quantum system \cite[Sect.~I.2]{vonNeumann-MathFoundQM}, \cite[\S 15 and \S 17]{Landau-Lifshitz-3}, \cite[Sect.~1.3, 1.4, 3.3]{weinberg_2015}, \cite[Sect.~III.5]{Cohen-Tannoudji-1977-2020}, \cite[Sect.~1.6]{sakurai_napolitano_2017}.

 Non-restrictively for our purposes, we shall often consider a quantum system with one spatial degree of freedom, hence a quantum particle of mass $m$ in one dimension, with Hilbert space $L^2(\mathbb{R})$ (or $L^2(a,b)$ for a particle in the box $(a,b)$, and similar choices): then first quantisation associates the quantum position observable with the multiplication by the spatial coordinate $x$ and the quantum momentum observable with the differential operator $-\ii\hbar\frac{\ud}{\ud x}$.
+(We keep the one-dimensional setting for many of our examples having in mind that this is the first playground used in class, but of course the whole material can be re-phrased in arbitrary dimension.)
 This allows one to pass from a classical Hamiltonian function $H(p,q)$ on $\mathbb{R}^2$ to the quantum Hamiltonian counterpart $H(-\ii\hbar\frac{\ud}{\ud x},x)$ on $L^2(\mathbb{R})$ (up to ordering, as said, due to the non-commutativity of position and momentum, although the above correspondence is unambiguous for classical Hamiltonians $H(p,q)=\frac{1}{2m}p^2+V(q)$).
 Thus, in practice, we shall discuss the emergence of the notion of self-adjointness having in mind usual quantum observables such as

-and so forth, where inessential physical constants have been rescaled out.
+and so forth, where inessential physical constants have been re-scaled out.

 At this stage one encounters also observables that are inherently quantum (i.e., with no classical analogue), and hence are not the outcome of first quantisation, such as the spin: but such observables actually correspond to $n\times n$ matrices acting on $\mathbb{C}^n$ for some $n\in\mathbb{N}$, for which the request of hermiticity already ensures (is in fact equivalent to) self-adjointness.